Weather of 2010: March 6–20

 The 2010 Victorian storms were a series of storms that passed through much of the Australian state of Victoria on March 6 and 7, 2010.
 One of the most severe storms passed directly over Greater Melbourne, bringing lightning, flash flooding, very large hail and strong winds to the state's capital.
 It was described as a "mini-cyclone".

 On March 8, Catalonia saw its heaviest snowfall in 25 years; up to 50 centimeters fell in Barcelona.
 Over 200,000 residents of North-Eastern Spain were left without power, and up to 500 passengers were evacuated from a train traveling to Southern France, which also was experiencing blizzard conditions, with many schools closing.
 Nîmes and Perpignan were the worst-hit.

 A state of emergency was declared in Northern Spain, on March 10, due to the unseasonal blizzards.
 Forty roads in France were closed with snow reportedly 3 ft deep in some areas.
 Italy also experienced the effects of the Arctic blast; there was traffic chaos in Siena, Assisi and Pisa, with snowstorms stretching as far south as Rome.
-On the sunshine island of Majorca, havoc ensued with 6 major roads closing, due to unseasonal snowfall.
+On Majorca, havoc ensued with 6 major roads closing, due to unseasonal snowfall.

 On March 10, transportation and power supplies were disrupted by blizzards around Zagreb, hurricanes around Rijeka and a mixture of both in Dalmatia.
 Both Istria, the northern Adriatic coast and Lika, had electricity supply problems, according to Croatian Power Company (HEP).

 Heavy rain and rapid snow-melt contributed to the failure of the Kyzyl-Agash dam in Kazakhstan on March 11, killing more than 40 people.

 On March 12, about 4,000 people were made homeless by floods in the Kazakh towns of Almaty, Kyzyl-Agash, and Zhylbulak.
 A total of 30 people had been confirmed dead as the flood waters from, the dam that had burst on the 12th reached 2 meters deep on March 13.